skolmer/i18n-tag-schema/README.md

     -s, --schema <path>   set schema path. defaults to ./translation.schema.json -f, --filter <regex>  a regular expression to filter source files. defaults to \.jsx?
+    -g, --groups          group translations by module filenames -v, --validate        use to validate a translation file. path has to be a JSON file. requires --schema <path>
-    -g, --groups          group translations by module filenames -e, --export <path>   export all translation keys FROM this JavaScript file.
+    -e, --export <path>   export all translation keys FROM a JavaScript file.
-    -t, --target <path>   export all translation keys TO this JSON file. requires --export <path>
+    -t, --target <path>   export all translation keys TO a JSON file. requires --export <path>.
+                          If --target is not set, JSON will be printed to the output.
 ```

 ### Reference schema in translation.json file